 Napa County is committed to ensuring that the resources needed to meet the basic needs of its residents are reliably available.
-In addition to the substantial local efforts by the County and cities within the County its work on affordable housing initiatives, as outlined above, the State has significant opportunity to increase its investment in meeting three key basic needs, access to food, to in-home support services, and to medical care.
+In addition to its work on affordable housing initiatives, as outlined above, the State has significant opportunity to increase its investment in meeting three key basic needs, access to food, to in-home support services, and to medical care.

-In response and to address the rising costs of food, the County has increased investment in food programs at an accelerated and unsustainable rate over the past three four years at an accelerated and unsustainable rate: it is imperative to, at a minimum, sustain key Federal and State food programs at existing funding levels. -
+In response and to address the rising costs of food, the County has increased investment in food programs at an accelerated rate over the past three years, a pace which is not sustainable.
 Reliable, stable investment from the State in this area is needed.
 Similarly, access to both medical and behavioral healthcare services for these households is progressively becoming more constrained.
 Currently, approximately 34,000 Napa County residents, or about one in four residents, are enrolled in Medi-Cal.
 But access to a provider for a Medi-Cal enrollee is far from guaranteed.
 Over time, an increasing number of healthcare providers across California have denied access to care for Medi-Cal patients, while the cost of essential medications continues to rise.
 The current system presents challenges for patients at every step of the healthcare journey.
 The State possesses the authority and resources to intervene in ways that will make access to healthcare more readily available to Medi-Cal patients, including implementing a Managed Care Organization (MCO) tax at appropriate rates, ultimately making healthcare more readily available and accessible to those in need.